 Crafted in the image of Twitter, Mastodon technically isn’t one social network, rather a software platform that underpins a collection of independent servers or “instances”.
 The instances while independent, are able to talk to each other and are collectively referred to as the “Fediverse”.

-Mastodon’s inherently open nature has led to a number of clients for it appearing on both of the major smartphone operating systems.
+Mastodon’s inherently open nature has led to a number of clients for it appearing on both Android and iOS.
 In my humble opinion, the best of these is Amaroq.
 Named after a lupine figure from Inuit mythology, Amaroq is a phenomenally lightweight application that doesn’t skimp on features.

 Amaroq was developed by John Gabelmann and it includes all of the basic functionality that is typically found in most Mastodon clients, such as: